Features & guest posts

 The major tea pairing obsession in China has historically been with water.
 Lu Yu,the original Sage of Tea, believed that water taken from mountain streams was the best and well water the worst.

 Through the ages tea connoisseurs have matched local waters to teas.
 Two famous pairings we have tried and been impressed by were West Lake Long Jing with Hupao Spring water and Wuyi Oolong teas with water from the source of the Jiuqu Yi River.

 So why not celebrate by brewing some tea with a new source of water?
 At our shop we use a mixture of tap water, Volvic and Highland Spring, depending on the tea, but we also enjoy a local Sussex mineral water called Pear Tree Well.
 Although not widely available it is still easier to obtain than the water from melted snow from plum blossom branches aged for five years mentioned in another famous tea chapter of 'Dream of the Red Chamber'!"

 (Postcard Teas has a charming shop and tea room in Dering Street, just off the Oxford Street end of New Bond Street - one of my favourite places to drink tea in London.
-Tim also has a lovely new book called Easy Leaf Tea you should definitely buy if you're into tea.)
+Tim also has a beautiful book called The Life of Tea (£30 Mitchell Beazley) which you'll definitely want to own if you're a tea-lover.)

 Photo © Michael Freeman

 Inspired by the British Kebab awards Zeren Wilson wonders what the perfect wine pairing is for a kebab and comes up with some surprising conclusions.